5 Benefits of a Low-Wattage Valve Guitar Amplifier. The Blogging Musician @ adamharkus.com

 What’s your view on low-powered valve guitar amps?
 Drop me a comment below.

-4 responses to “Low-Wattage Valve Guitar Amplifier – 5 Benefits”
+4 thoughts on “Low-Wattage Valve Guitar Amplifier – 5 Benefits”

 1. Love my Laney LC-15R made in England, not China, all valve combo with 10” speaker.